-Which city is cheaper, Cesky Krumlov or Bucharest?
+Which place is cheaper, Cesky Krumlov or Bucharest?

 These are the overall average travel costs for the two destinations.